AdrianApan/mfe-react/README.md

 lerna run --parallel SCRIPT_NAME
 ```

-## 🖥 Adding a new MFE

-- 🚧 [WIP] Need a CLI wizard to generate new MFEs.

 ## 🧩 Miscellaneous

 - To automate the type generation for the federate modules, the app is making use of the [`@pixability-ui/federated-types`](https://github.com/pixability/federated-types).
 To generate the federate types run `yarn make-types`.